turingschool/backend-curriculum-site/module4/projects/cross_pollination/cross_pollination_spec.md

 * Utilize background workers and caching mechanisms for the sake of performance gains, if applicable
 * Utilize websockets rather than traditional HTTP/HTTPS
 * Set up a Content Delivery Network (CDN) to serve up assets that the front-end portion of the application can utilize
+* Create a micro service and abstract out functionality into a separate application.

 ### Front-End Creators